ajholanda/os-funcall-graphs/data/README.md

 # Data directory

-When the flags `-data` is chosen the files with graph description are written in this directory.
+When the flag `-data` is chosen, the files with
+Graph descriptions are written in this directory.